 HRSD recognizes its responsibilities to the communities that it serves and the society in which it conducts business.
-The inclusion of small, women-owned, minority-owned and service disabled veteran-owned (SWaM) businesses must be a function of our normal, day-to-day purchasing activities.
-No potential contractor or supplier will be precluded from consideration on the basis of race, religion, color, sex, national origin, age, or disability (Code of Virginia, § 2.2-4310A).
+The inclusion of small, women-owned, minority-owned, service disabled veteran-owned, and employment services organizations (SWaM) businesses must be a function of our normal, day-to-day purchasing activities.
+No potential contractor or supplier will be precluded from consideration on the basis of race, religion, color, sex, sexual orientation, gender identity, national origin, age, disability, status as a service disabled veteran, or any other basis prohibited by state law relating to discrimination in employment.
+(Code of Virginia, § 2.2-4310A).